pmjones/ext-request/README.md

 This extension defines three classes and one interface in the global namespace:

-- SapiRequest, composed of read-only copies of PHP superglobals and some other commonly-used values.
+- _SapiRequest_, composed of read-only copies of PHP superglobals and some other commonly-used values.

-- SapiResponse and SapiResponseInterface, essentially a wrapper around (and buffer for) response-related PHP functions.
+- _SapiResponse_ and _SapiResponseInterface_, essentially a wrapper around (and buffer for) response-related PHP functions.

-- SapiResponseSender, for sending a SapiResponse.
+- _SapiResponseSender_, for sending a _SapiResponse_.

-## SapiRequest
+## _SapiRequest_

 An object of public read-only properties representing the PHP request received by the server.
 Use it in place of the `$_GET`, `$_POST`, etc. superglobals.
 It